Campus Improvement Plan

 Strategy 2: PBIS incentives and rewards for the display of the Core Characteristics per quarter.

-Staff Responsible for Monitoring: Campus Admin, Counselors and Teachers
+Staff Responsible for Monitoring: PBIS committee

 Title I: